Ismaël Koné: International career

 Koné was eligible to play for Canada and the Ivory Coast.
 In March 2022, Koné was called up to Canada for their final window of 2022 FIFA World Cup qualification matches.
 He made his debut on March 24 against Costa Rica, as a substitute for Jonathan Osorio.

 Koné scored his first international goal for Canada in a friendly against Bahrain on November 11, 2022.
 Two days later on November 13, he was named to Canada's 26-man squad for the 2022 FIFA World Cup.
 He appeared in all three of the team's matches at the World Cup.
 At the end of the year, Koné was named the men's 2022 Canada Soccer Young Player of the Year.
 The following year, Koné was awarded again the Canada Soccer Young Player of the Year.

 In June 2023, Koné was called up to Canada ahead of the 2023 CONCACAF Nations League Finals.
 He scored in the second leg of the quarterfinals against Jamaica.

 In June 2024, Koné was named to Canada's squad for the 2024 Copa América.
 After starting in Les Rouges first two games, Koné was benched for Jonathan Osorio for the final group stage match—a 0–0 draw that sent Canada to the quarterfinals.

+In May 2026, Koné was selected for Canada's squad for the 2026 FIFA World Cup, which Canada co-hosted with Mexico and the United States.
+On June 12, Koné was selected as player of the match in a 1–1 draw with Bosnia and Herzegovina during both teams' opening group stage game of the 2026 FIFA World Cup, which saw Canada earn their first World Cup point ever.
+On June 18, Koné was injured during the 51st minute of Canada's second group stage match against Qatar by a tackle from Assim Madibo, who was later issued a red card.
+Medical staff put an air cast on Koné's left leg and he was taken off the pitch on a stretcher as Canada later went on to win the game 6–0, their first win at a World Cup.
+The team announced the following day that Koné underwent a successful surgery for his fractured tibia and fibula.

 Style of play

-Koné is a strong and willing dribbler who favors direct attacking runs, covers ground effortlessly, and maintains composure under pressure.
+Koné is a strong and willing dribbler who favours direct attacking runs, covers ground effortlessly, and maintains composure under pressure.

 During his loan at Stade Rennais, Koné showcased increased dynamism, aggression in duels, and effectiveness in breaking defensive lines, qualities that had been less evident at Olympique de Marseille.
 Head coach Habib Beye praised Koné, stating, "Ismaël is a player of immense quality."